-- i.
-Approve and allot the proposed name of the company; - ii.
-Allot DIN for the proposed first directors (not exceeding 3) not having DIN; - iii.
-Corporate Identification Number ("CIN") will be generated and a Certificate of Incorporation ("COI") in form INC-11 is issued electronically which will also include the PAN and TAN of the company - iv.
-Takes on record, appointment of first directors; - v.
-Takes on record, registered office address of the company - vi.
+- c.
+Corporate Identification Number ("CIN") will be generated and a Certificate of Incorporation ("COI") in form INC-11 is issued electronically which will also include the PAN and TAN of the company - d.
+Takes on record, appointment of first directors; - e.
+Takes on record, registered office address of the company - f.
 PAN & TAN is issued with COI.
-It also communicated to the applicant electronically.
+It also communicated to the applicant electronically. - g.
+GSTIN (if so applied for) is generated on approval; - h.
+ESIC, EPFO, Profession tax registration are generated on approval; and - i.
+Bank account as selected in the form will be opened in the name of company with the respective bank.